Got a question?

 Do you have to be experienced to ride at Clyne Farm?

 No, we cater for riders of all standards - after all, everyone has to start somewhere.
-Your instructor will assess you and the hack or lesson will be at the pace to suit your ability.
-Lots have riders have had their very first experience of riding a horse at a birthday party at Clyne Farm Centre, and gone on to take riding qualifications at college and university.
+Lots have riders have had their very first experience of riding a horse or pony at a birthday party at Clyne Farm Centre, and have gone on to take riding qualifications at college and university.

 Do you provide riding hats?